reinfi/zf-dependency-injection/README.md

 The order is important and you should decide between constructor or property annotations.

+### Changing mapping driver

+The default mapping driver is `AnnotationExtractor` as source of mapping information for the module.
+You can change it however to other.
+Available extractors are:

+* `YamlExtractor` which uses a yml file.
+See the [YAML](docs/Yaml.md) docs for examples.

+There's **no difference** between choosing annotation driver or YAML or XML driver, because the mapping information in the end is converted to **plain php** and stored **inside the cache**.
 ### Caching

 Parsing mapping sources is very heavy.
 You *should* enable the cache on production servers.